March 12, 2021 – Part Two of 7th Annual Transformative Justice and Abolition Criminology

 Anthony J. Nocella II

 Abstract: This presentation talks about Save the Kids programs that are the three most criminalized youth cultures – punk, Hip Hop, and lowriders.
 These cultures have many similarities, which the presentation will discuss, including how each have been criminalized, policed, and repressed.
-This presentation will talk about the powerful elements of each culture that promotes peace and justice, decolonizing, and non-punitive.
+This presentation will talk about the powerful elements of each culture that promotes peace and justice, decolonizing, and non-punitive justice.

 Bio: Anthony J. Nocella II, Ph.D., is an Assistant Professor in the Department of Criminal Justice and Criminology in the Institute of Public Safety at Salt Lake Community College.
 He is the editor of the Peace Studies Journal, Transformative Justice Journal, and co-editor of five book series including Critical Animal Studies and Theory with Lexington Books and Hip Hop Studies and Activism with Peter Lang Publishing.
 He is the National Director of Save the Kids and Executive Director of the Institute for Critical Animal Studies.
 He has published over fifty book chapters or articles and forty books.
 He has been interviewed by New York Times, Washington Post, Houston Chronicles, Fresno Bee, Fox, CBS, CNN, C-SPAN, and Los Angeles Times.